markianebora/Pharmarcy-Inventory/README.md

 ## Academic Integrity

+**Project Implementation and Authorship**
-This project was implemented by the student.
-AI tools were consulted as a learning aid for understanding algorithm implementations.
-All final code was written, adapted, and is fully understood by the submitting student.
+This project was executed independently by the student.
+Artificial Intelligence (AI) tools were utilized exclusively as a pedagogical resource to facilitate a comprehensive understanding of various algorithm implementations.

+**Development Process and Technical Accountability** While AI served as a reference guide for conceptualizing specific program components—such as generating realistic datasets for pharmaceutical nomenclature—the final codebase was authored, adapted, and refined by the student.
+Every function and algorithmic application within the submission has been thoroughly analyzed and is fully understood by the author to ensure technical accuracy and academic rigor.

 ---

 ## Author
-> Atillano, Aluna Z.
+> Atillano, Alona Z.
 > Ebora, Mark Ian B.
 > Gremio, Carlo M.
 > Oringo, Pearl Nicole F.

 BS Information Technology
 Central Bicol State University of Agriculture - Impig_Sipocot